nitrophenol/Two-ways-Integration/README.md

 PIKA_PASSWORD: Password for the message broker.<br>
 PIKA_USER: Username for the message broker.<br>
 Ensure that these settings are correctly configured for your specific environment.<br>

+       ## bash run.sh

+# The following command (bash run.sh) will be executed in the background:<br>

+python manage.py runserver<br>
+python manage.py downsyncConsumer<br>
+python manage.py upsyncConsumer<br>
+python manage.py run<br>

+The project is now running locally, and the various management commands are listening for events and processing data. <br>